 I'm thinking that this can't get any better.
 Then my fiancee decides to start negotiating.
 Some more extras get thrown in.
 More negotiations and the sales girl retreats to the manager's office.
 When she returns, I hear one of the words for "foreigner" a half a dozen times.
 I'm wondering is this is something like "Why would some rich foreigner not be able to pay the already generously discounted price?", but it turns out that the manager decided to knock a few hundred RMB off as a special deal since they don't normally get foreign clients.

-I'm happy with the whole thing, but want to check one or two more places just to be sure.
-Hey, this gets better with each shop, so why not.
+I'm happy with the whole thing, but we wanted to check one or two more places just to be sure.
+Hey, if this gets better with each shop, why not?
 Escaping from the sales girl who is VERY eager to get a signature and a deposit proves challenging, but is finally managed.

 Studio #4 manages to come close to #3, but can't quite match them.
 Studio #5 does the same.
 Each place has some unique sets and outfits, but we're only getting this done at one place.
 Finally, Studio #6 can't even come close in price.
 They do have the best outfits and sets, but the price is the highest of all of them.
 Before we get too far away, Studio #3 has called and taken another 200 RMB off the price.

 Now we let the sales girl at #3 sweat for a couple of days, then hit her up for another little extra or two before signing.